MicrosoftDocs/sql-docs/docs/connect/ado-net/sql/single-bulk-copy-operations.md

 > [!NOTE]
 >  If you need to roll back all or part of the bulk copy when an error occurs, you can either use a <xref:Microsoft.Data.SqlClient.SqlBulkCopy>-managed transaction, or perform the bulk copy operation within an existing transaction. **SqlBulkCopy** will also work with <xref:System.Transactions> if the connection is enlisted (implicitly or explicitly) into a **System.Transactions** transaction.
 >
->  For more information, see [Transaction and Bulk Copy Operations](transaction-and-bulk-copy-operations.md).
+>  For more information, see [Transaction and bulk copy operations](transaction-bulk-copy-operations.md).

 The general steps for performing a bulk copy operation are as follows: